 Audit, logging and compliance

 A concern I hear often, is “I have no idea where my data runs”, “How can I audit, track and isolate an issue with my application, it can run anywhere”.
-Specifically I heard this concern in the context of Google App Engine
+Specifically I heard this concern in the context of Google App Engine and the BigTable implementation.

 This is a valid concern that Amazon partially address in their security white paper.
 Currently I think vendors like GoGrid, Joyent and Flexiscale offer a better solution to this issue.